hasanmoudud/geocompr/main.md

 </div>

 Step 3 is to find the area of each triangle, so a *weighted mean* accounting for the disproportionate impact of large triangles is accounted for.
-The formula to calculate the area of a triangle is:
+The formula to calculate the area of a triangle is as follows [@kaiser_algorithms_1993]:

 $$
 \frac{Ax ( B y − C y ) + B x ( C y − A y ) + C x ( A y − B y )}